A game for

 4. If a piece lands on a space marked with dice, the player gets to throw the dice and move again on the same turn.

-5. If a piece lands on a stop sign, the player loses the next turn.
+5. If a piece lands on a stop sign, the player loses his or her next turn.

-6. If a piece lands on the jail, the player loses the next two turns.
-The player gets an early release if another player lands on the jail, taking their place.
+6. If a piece lands on the jail, the player loses his or her next two turns.
+That player gets an early release if another player lands on the jail, taking their place.

 7. A player's piece must land exactly on the last space to win.
 If the throw is too high, the piece is moved forward to the last space and then backward with the rest of the count on the dice.